Irish exports surge to record €160bn in 2020 despite pandemic

 This was an increase of €8.3 billion (5 per cent) on 2019 and comes on the back of a surge in exports of medical and pharmaceutical products.

-The latest trade numbers from the Central Statistics Office (CSO) show the value of exports in those sectors rocketed by 25 per cent to €62 billion last year, accounting for 39 per cent of all Irish goods exports in 2020.
+The latest trade numbers from the Central Statistics Office (CSO) show the value of pharma exports rocketed by 25 per cent to €62 billion last year, accounting for 39 per cent of all Irish goods exports in 2020.

 The Republic is a global hub for pharma and medtech, playing host to 24 of the top 25 biggest players, including Pfizer, Johnson & Johnson, Roche, Novartis and AbbVie.